Academic Catalog

 Upon successful completion of this program, students will be able to:

-• Integrate the key developmental concepts and teaching strategies into a cogently articulated philosophy of early childhood education and care.
+• Integrate the key developmental concepts and teaching strategies into a cogently articulated philosophy of early childhood education and care, which is sensitive to diversity, equity and inclusion, with an emphasis on developmentally appropriate practice, based on the interests and needs of children.

-• Assess their own professional competence and progress and develop a plan for professional career steps and growth.
+• Assess their own professional competence and progress and develop a plan for professional career steps and growth with consideration of all potential career opportunities.

 Associate in Science Degree Requirements